 Section 2 lays out the model.
 Section 3 considers the effects of platform MFN agreements on competition between two symmetric incumbent platforms.
 Section 4 considers the equilibrium adoption of such agreements.
 Section 5 analyzes the effect of such policies on incentives for entry and endogenous choice of competitive position for an entrant platform.
-Section 6 concludes by relating this paper to recent antitrust activity in the credit card, ebook, and health insurance markets.
+Section 6 concludes.